Skip to main content

 Hallucination Guardrails

-Biomni uses multiple safeguards to prevent AI hallucinations:
+Biomni Lab uses multiple safeguards to prevent AI hallucinations:

 • Source verification: Claims are cross-referenced against databases